Policy 1300 Acceptable Use of Digital Technology

 1.0 RATIONALE

-1.1 The Board of Education recognizes that digital technology is an integral part of the educational curriculum, bringing value to support student achievement, business excellence and staff development.
-Through software applications, cloud-based solutions and electronic mail, the District Technology Resources significantly enhances educational experiences and supports communications, along with learning opportunities for students and staff while also providing schools with rich online resources.
+1.1 The Board of Education recognizes that digital technology, including Artificial Intelligence (AI), is an integral part of the educational curriculum and supports student achievement, business excellence and staff development.
+Through software applications, cloud-based solutions, AI-integrated tools, and electronic mail, District Technology Resources enhance educational experiences and supports communications, along with learning opportunities for students and staff while also providing schools with rich online resources.

 2.0 DEFINITIONS